baiway/invoice-generator/README.md

 2. Enable the Google Calendar API for your project.
 3. In the "Credentials" section, create a new OAuth client ID.
 If prompted, configure the OAuth consent screen with the necessary details.
 4. Set the application type to "Desktop app" and name your client.
-5. Download the JSON file containing your credentials, rename it to `credentials.json`.
+5. Download the JSON file containing your credentials, rename it `credentials.json`.

 For detailed steps, refer to the [official Google Calendar API documentation](https://developers.google.com/calendar/quickstart/python).